Sunday, August 29, 2021

 The latter has the ability to display the assembly program's output to a monitor for instance--not as easy with an embedded processor for an assembly beginner like me.

 I bought a textbook from Amazon--"Raspberry PI Assembly Language Programming" by Stephen Smith.
-See the github here--even if you don't buy the book, its code examples are free....the book goes over every 1 and 0 for ARM assembly, it's extremely detailed, so I'll use that as a programming reference.
+See the github here--even if you don't buy the book, its code examples are free....the book goes over every 1 and 0 for ARM assembly, it's extremely detailed; I used that as a programming reference.

-Next, I incorporated a Raspberry Pi4 into my lab as the target for ARM assembly language madness.
+Next, I incorporated a Raspberry Pi4--also in short supply during the Pandemic but luckily I had purchased a few in 2019--into my lab as the target for ARM assembly language attempts.

 Again, there were a lot of ways I could have set this up, and here is how I did it, and yes, i got "hello world" written in ARM assembly to work without having to leave my W10 development computer....the rest of this post explains the steps I took: